solidusio/solidus/guides/source/developers/getting-started/customer-flow.html.md

   - If the payment does not go through, the `state` changes from `pending` to `processing` to `failure`.

-Administrator ships the order and marks the order as shipped.
+Administrator ships the order and marks the order as shipped.[^1]

 - A [`Spree::Carton`][spree-carton] object is created for each shipment associated with the order.